English-language learner: Scaffolding

-Labor-Based Grading
+Labor-based grading

-In Asao Inoue's work "Labor-Based Grading Contracts," he proposes an alternative to traditional content-based or quality-based methods of assessment in writing classrooms.
+In Asao Inoue's "Labor-Based Grading Contracts", he proposes an alternative to traditional content-based or quality-based methods of assessment in writing classrooms.
 Inoue outlines his own innovative classroom design, which assigns grades based on set standards for how much work is put into each assignment through quantitative methods such as word counts.
-High marks are earned by students who go above the baseline requirements, which earn students a "B" on the A-F grading scale.
+High marks are earned by students who go above the baseline requirements, which earn students a "B" on the A–F grading scale.
 The intent behind Inoue's design is that students are rewarded for their efforts rather than deterred, and students who traditionally score poorly when graded on quality (such as ELL students) are equally capable of receiving a certain grade as any other student, despite any educational setbacks or challenges they endure.
 A unique aspect to the labor-based grading design is that students collaborate as a class to decide what the terms on conditions of grading scales are.
 This way, all student's voices are heard and considered when developing a method of evaluation for their work.

-Potential Issues Faced by ELLs
+Potential issues faced by ELLs

-Assessment Biases
+Assessment biases

-The Every Student Succeeds Act or ESSA passed in 2015 replaced No Child Left Behind Act (NCLB), also requires all ELLs attending public schools from grades K-12 to be assessed in multiple language domains, such as listening, reading, writing, and speaking.
+The Every Student Succeeds Act or ESSA passed in 2015 requires all ELLs attending public schools from grades K–12 to be assessed in multiple language domains, such as listening, reading, writing, and speaking.
 Current research in this area has found that assessments given to ELLs are culturally and linguistically inappropriate for reliable testing.
 Assessments do not take into account the students' linguistic repertoire and what they know in their first language; therefore, content-based assessment outcomes might be confounded by language barriers, since they are not only being exposed to new material, but they are learning this new material in a language that they may still be gaining proficiency in.
+Research based on student feedback indicates that students have a difficult time associating the content presented to them in assessments with their personal lives.
+This lack of variety in assessments may restrict teachers' ability to accurately determine the academic progress of a student and introduce biases that may result in lower test scores.